 - For more precise results, you can select an object with the Pick tool and adjust settings on the property bar.
-For example, you can specify a precise rotation angle or specify the size of an object. - The Transform docker lets you transform objects with precision and apply the transformation to the duplicate of an object, which is created automatically.
+For example, you can specify a precise rotation angle or specify the size of an object. - The Transform inspector lets you transform objects with precision and apply the transformation to the duplicate of an object, which is created automatically.
 This feature lets you experiment with transformations without affecting the original object.
-You can access the Transform docker by clicking Window Dockers Transform. - The Transform toolbar also lets you transform objects with precision.
-You can access the Transform toolbar by clicking Window Toolbars Transform.
+You can access the Transform inspector by clicking Window Inspectors Transform.